 Famous bookstore that is on the main pedestrian road

-There are also stairs so you can walk down and cable car up or vice versa.
+Cable Car connecting the town of Fira to the Old Port at sea level.
+There are also stairs that can be taken so you can walk down and cable car up or vice versa.

-Small town that used to be the capital (nice to walk around in briefly while driving around the island; not much else to do here)
+Small town that used to be the capital.
+It is a cute town to stop in briefly while exploring the island and walk around, but not much else to do here.

+Black sand beach and known to be the nicest beach on Santorini.
+There are chairs for rent along the beach, provided by different companies.
 We rented chairs for 5 euros a chair.
 You can walk up the beach (about 4 km apparently) and different companies own different parts of the beach.
-Thus, the different color beds are associated with different companies and different prices.
+The different color beds are associated with different companies and different prices.
 5 euros was the cheapest we were going to find.

-We just drove by, but would definitely recommend checking this one out, I really wanted to!
-You may want to call ahead ~ mainly if you want to go at susnet~ and see if you can reserve a time or just try stopping by when you drive by.
+Winery on the island providing winery tours, wine tastings, and a meals.
+You may want to call ahead ~ mainly if you want to go at sunset ~ and see if you can reserve a time.
+If flexible, just try stopping in when you drive by.

 Make sure to bring your passport/ID card when renting (or a copy of it)